Home / Advanced Search

 CMC-Computers, Materials & Continua, Vol.75, No.1, pp. 1995-2024, 2023, DOI:10.32604/cmc.2023.035888

 Abstract Image segmentation is crucial for various research areas.
 Many computer vision applications depend on segmenting images to understand the scene, such as autonomous driving, surveillance systems, robotics, and medical imaging.
 With the recent advances in deep learning (DL) and its confounding results in image segmentation, more attention has been drawn to its use in medical image segmentation.
 This article introduces a survey of the state-of-the-art deep convolution neural network (CNN) models and mechanisms utilized in image segmentation.
 First, segmentation models are categorized based on their model architecture and primary working principle.
-Then, CNN categories are described, and various models are… More >
+Then, CNN categories are More >

 • Open Access